tomgeorge/eca/docs/features.md

 - `directory`: a directory in the workspace, server will read all file contexts and pass to LLM.
 - `repoMap`: a summary view of workspaces files and folders, server will calculate this and pass to LLM.
 Currently, the repo-map includes only the file paths in git.

+### Commands

+Eca supports commands that usually arer triggered via `/` in the chat, completing in the chat will show the known commands which include ECA commands and MCP prompts.

 ##  Completion

 Soon